 Hosting Your Website

-Many agencies already have partnerships with hosting providers like Azure, Acquia, AWS, WP Engine, Rackspace, and many others where they can host your website for you and maintain it.
+Many agencies already have partnerships with hosting providers like Azure, Acquia, AWS, WP Engine, Rackspace, and many others where your website is hosted and maintained.
 As a business owner or executive, it’s best to keep everything with the company that created your website to make your life easier – after all, do you really have time to manage it?

-We wrote an in-depth whitepaper with advice on navigating the process so our clients can avoid common bumps in the road.
-The information in this whitepaper is valuable, even if you choose another web design agency.
-Download our whitepaper now.
+We wrote an in-depth eBook with more advice on navigating the process to help our clients avoid common bumps in the road.
+The information in the eBook is valuable, even if you choose to work with another web design agency.
+Download our eBook now.